gabrieltal/shape_wars/README.md

 ## Features

-Players are able to move around and rotate with WASD and left and right arrow keys respectively.
-Players are given one bomb to wipe the screen.
-The player must navigate and maneuver around the various enemy types and take them out before they are taken out.
+Players are a ship and able to move around the board with WASD and they can rotate their ship with the left and right arrow keys.
+Players shoot projectiles and have to survive waves of enemies.
+Players only have 3 lives and they are given 2 bombs that can wipe the board of enemies.
+The goal is to get the high score.

 ![Avoiders](https://github.com/gabrieltal/shape_wars/blob/master/documents/avoiders.gif)

 ### AI Enemies

+The game has three enemy types.

+  * Enemies that wander aimlessly
-   * Enemies are able to follow and pursue the player by a simple method of simply tracking the player's location compared to their own positioning and moving in the direction of the player
+  * Enemies that are able to follow and pursue the player.
+This is done by the enemy tracking the player's location and compared to their own current location are able to determine the direction to move in.
-   * Another enemy detects when bullets are near them and heading in their direction and proceed to try and dodge the bullets
+  * The last enemy type also follows and pursues the player, but they are able to dodge the player's incoming bullets.
+The player is still able to shoot them since they aren't the fastest at dodging bullets (I needed to give the player a shot so I didn't make them super quick at dodging bullets)

 ### Projectiles

-   * When firing bullets the bullets are released and proceed in the direction of the user at the moment of firing
+When firing bullets the bullets are released and proceed in the direction of the user at the moment of firing

 ### Particles!

-   * After each enemy is destroy a parade of particles are released and give life and color to the game
+After each enemy is destroy a parade of particles are released and give life and color to the game

 ![Particles](https://github.com/gabrieltal/shape_wars/blob/master/documents/particles.gif)

 ## TODOS

   * I would like to add a backend to hold high scores
   * Add power ups to give players bonus lives, bombs, etc
   * Add more enemy types!